sahebkhadem/github-profiles/README.md

 -   [ ] User can enter a username
 -   [ ] User can click on search button to retrieve information
--   [ ] User can see the avatar, username, followers and repository count of searched user
+-   [ ] User can see the avatar, name, username, followers and repository count of searched user
 -   [ ] User can see the top 4 repositories of searched user
 -   [ ] User can toggle dark/light theme
 -   [ ] Selected theme persists when user comes back to the app again